orbitalindex/awesome-space/README.md

 ### Learning Materials

 * [NewSpace Startup Legal Guide](https://www.buzko.legal/practices-eng/space#newspace-startup-legal-guide) – This comprehensive guide is tailored to meet the needs of space industry startups.
-Covering multiple topics such as licensing of space activities, public-private partnerships in space, legal intricacies of launching payloads, and space risk insurance.
+It covers multiple topics such as licensing of space activities, public-private partnerships in space, legal intricacies of launching payloads, and space risk insurance.
 * [NITARP](https://nitarp.ipac.caltech.edu/page/other_epo_programs) - NITARP, the NASA/IPAC Teacher Archive Research Program, gets teachers & students involved in authentic astronomical research.
 * [RDFvocab](https://github.com/chronos-pramantha/RDFvocab) - A collection of linked data ontologies (semantically linked representations) that describe astronomical and space engineering concepts.
 Can be used to link popular data sets like [DBPedia](https://wiki.dbpedia.org).
 * [Resources and references on the topic of space exploration](https://space.meta.stackexchange.com/questions/249/resources-and-references-on-the-topic-of-space-exploration) - StackExchange list of books, manuals, courses, and more.